 The City of Indian Wells embarked on an update to its General Plan in 2020.
 As part of this effort, the City is undertaking a comprehensive update to its policy document and will prepare a program-level environmental impact report (EIR) to streamline future development in Indian Wells.
 As part of this project, the City will identify vacant and underutilized sites in the City suitable for residential development and make this information publicly available by posting to the City's website and maintaining information at City Hall.
-This includes identification of Cityowned sites identified to accommodate a portion of the City's RHNA.
 The updated General Plan will reflect the Housing Element's commitment to affordable housing.
-As the property owner, the City of Indian Wells has maximum control over its sites and is committed to encouraging the development of affordable housing.
 Through preparation and certification of the Program EIR associated with the General Plan, the City can streamline future development of affordable units on City-owned sites and on other properties that, by proximity to transit, schools, and other amenities, are preferred for affordable housing development.
 Specifically, the City's Land Use Element will designate these sites as suitable for the development of affordable housing and all Elements of the General Plan will recognize the City's responsibility to maintain adequate sites to accommodate its remaining RHNA at all income levels for the duration of the planning period in accordance with state law.
-The General Plan will also identify new goals, policies, and programs to support new development in the City, including residential development, to promote a more sustainable and equitable community.
-This includes creating a new land use designation to allow for densities higher than those currently allowed under the City's existing Medium-High Density Residential Zone; the City will prepare and adopt new development standards to support implementation of the land use designation within 12 months of General Plan adoption.
+The General Plan will also identify new goals, policies, and programs to support new development in the City, including methods to provide increased sites, housing choices (e.g. duplexes to fourplexes) and opportunities for residential development at all income levels, to promote a more sustainable and equitable community.
+This includes creating a new land use designation to allow for densities higher than those currently allowed under the City's existing Medium-High Density Residential Zone, identifying mechanisms and sites to accommodate employee and faith-based housing, modifying land use and zoning designation to permit and including programs to address accommodating 2- to 4-unit development in areas designated for single family uses, through units facilitate housing choices and lot splits allowed under SB 9; the City will prepare and adopt new development standards to support implementation of the land use designation, including facilitating maximum densities, within 12 months of General Plan adoption.